jspenc72/robinhood-observer/README.md

 [See The Reactive Extensions for JavaScript (RxJS)](https://github.com/Reactive-Extensions/RxJS) for more information.

 ## Features
-*   Works with Robinhoods New SMS 2FA (As of June 2019)
+*   Works with Robinhoods New SMS 2FA (As of February 25th 2022)
 *   Reactive
 *   Comprehensive CLI
 *   Quote Stock Prices